fireship-io/fireship.io/hugo/content/style-guide.md

 - Guest post or major code improvements === 👕 T-shirt.
 - Course collaboration === 💰 Paid freelance job or revenue share.

-## How to Fix, Improve, and Create Content via Github
+## How to Fix, Improve, and Create Content via GitHub

-First, fork the main repo on github, then clone it to your local machine.
+First, fork the main repo on GitHub, then clone it to your local machine.
 You must have Hugo and Node installed.

 {{< file "terminal" "command line" >}}
 {{< highlight text >}}